GeorgePeg/VIRSI/README.md

 <li>using general input pins (GIP).</li>
 </ul>
 <br>
 <p>The board is equipped with a built-in <strong>unidirectional MEMS (Micro-Electro-Mechanical Systems) microphone</strong>.
 The microphone is small in size, but at the same time low in consumption.
-It is designed to receive sound mainly from one direction (uni-directional), reducing environmental noise.</p>
+It is designed to receive sound mainly from one direction (uni-directional), reducing environmental noise.
+Such a microphone is suitable for short-distance voice commands (≈ 20-50 centimeters for optimal accuracy – approximately 99% in ideal environmental conditions).In addition, to the VRM, through the audio jack, we can connect an external microphone, also known as a gooseneck, which is equipped with a sponge for better attenuation of the noise received by the microphone (e.g. from breathing or air).</p>